Skip to main content

 SCORE: 9-10

-A critical risk indicates serious and immediate risk to systems and data being compromised.
+A critical risk indicates a serious and immediate risk to systems and data being compromised.

 HIGH